wnordmann/sdk/docs/getting_started.md

 ```

 ## Using the web-sdk application generator
 The easiest way to get started is to use the web-sdk application generator.
-We will also outline the manual steps at the end of this section for advanced users, but the preferred way is to use the application generator.

 ### Installing the generator
 Run the following command: